Communities & Memberships

 • At a glance: Simple forums with community discovery features

 Rounding out this list is Skool.
 Skool has gained a lot of visibility thanks to its high-profile ad campaigns featuring internet personalities like Sam Ovens and Alex Hormozi.
-In terms of the UX, Skool feels like reddit.
-It’s like a running message board and users can comment and like posts.
+In terms of the UX, Skool feels like a message board circa the early 2000s.
+It’s like a running post list and users can comment and like posts.

 • The “discoverability”--people who land on the homepage can find a Skool community to join.